 To receive consideration for a La Verne Performance Scholarship, a student must be admitted through the Office of Undergraduate Admission at the La Verne campus and be enrolled as a full-time student.
 The deadline to apply for the Performance Scholarship is February 1st annually.
-Audition or some other work is required as determined by the academic department.
+Auditions or some other work is required as determined by the academic department.

-Honors Travel Award: To be eligible for the Honors Program a student must be admitted through the Office of Undergraduate Admission at the central campus and be enrolled as a first-year, full-time student.
-Upon the completion of Honors 101, eligible students are able to participate in a study-away experience which combines their curricular and co-curricular experiences in Honors 102 during the subsequent spring semester.
-The Honors Program covers related airfare only to the select study destination.
+Honors Travel Award: To be eligible, a student must be admitted through the Office of Undergraduate Admissions on the La Verne campus and be enrolled as a full-time student with good standing in the Honors Program.
+Eligible students are able to participate in a study-away experience which combines their curricular and co-curricular activities in the classroom with travel to a courserelevant destination.
+The Honors Travel Award covers travel only, pending funding approval, to the selected course destination.